-If you look at the image here I’ve used as an example we are in that are just into the start of the golden hour timeframe, and although part of the horse is in shade or partial shade, I’ve got the key area lit by the natural light and that light isn’t harsh.
+If you look at the image I’ve used above as an example we are just into the start of the golden hour timeframe, and although part of the horse is in shade or partial shade, I’ve got the key area lit by the natural light and that light isn’t overly harsh.
 As the sun slowly sets the light keeps softening and warming.
 Personally I could have done with waiting just a couple more minutes to improve (soften) the light again that’s falling on the face, but sometimes with horses being placed in environments they wouldn’t normally be, sometimes you have to take the image there and then!

 There’s a whole lot you can do in the golden hour, different angles to consider that will create different looks but essentially this is your key period to shoot in if you want lovely soft atmospheric and flattering photos.

-If your only option is to take that photo at a time away from the golden hour, and let’s face it that as a huge percentage of the day, then my first piece of advice when faced with bright light is head to the shade.
+If your only option is to take that photo at a time away from the golden hour, and let’s face it that is a huge percentage of the day, then my first piece of advice when faced with bright light is head to the shade.
 It sounds really simple but it’s often overlooked.
 Sunny days do not always mean sunny pictures.
 So by removing the harsh light you automatically create a much nicer image.
 If you can’t find natural shade then use something that will help provide something, maybe the side of your horsebox, trailer or a field shelter.

 Watch the Shadows